liziwl/C-CPP-programming/README.md

 # C/C++programming
-Course codes and material, Summer 2017
+Course codes and material, Summer 2017 in SUSTech